 - cplusplus' tutorial for std::function, to validate if it works for static class member, object member, classic C function and lambda function.

-Code is available on Gist.
+Code is available on github.
+Additional assets available on Gist.

 I test this code in C++ callbacks and templates: make the Callback class call an object member, a static member, a C function and a pure lambda function